-LRESULT PCMGWFN PCMGGetRoadLabeling();
+LRESULT \PCMGWFN PCMGGetRoadLabeling();

-(Deprecated in Version 28) Gets the current status of "Road Labeling Mode" (on or off).
+(Deprecated in Version 28) Gets the on/off status of "Road Labeling Mode".

-LRESULT PCMGWFN PCMGToggleRoadPicking();
+LRESULT \PCMGWFN PCMGToggleRoadPicking();

 (Deprecated in Version 28) Turns "Road Labeling Mode" on and off.
 When on, clicking a road with the left mouse will place a shield on the road.
 Clicking again will remove the shield.